The purpose of this rule is to prescribe:

 (3) Annual statement

-"Annual Statement" means that statement required by section 3929.30 of the Revised Code to be filed by the company with the office of the superintendent annually.
+"Annual Statement" means that statement required by sections 3907.19 and 3921.16 of the Revised Code to be filed by the company with the office of the superintendent annually, or as required by the company's state of domicile.

 (4) Appointed actuary

-"Appointed Actuary" means any individual who is appointed or retained in accordance with the requirements set forth in paragraph (E)(3) of this rule to provide the actuarial opinion and supporting memorandum as required by division (B) of section 3903.72 of the Revised Code.
+"Appointed Actuary" means any individual who is appointed or retained in accordance with the requirements set forth in paragraph (E)(3) of this rule to provide the actuarial opinion and supporting memorandum as required by sections 3903.722 and 3903.723 of the Revised Code.

 (5) Asset adequacy analysis